-Where directors have concerns about the operation of the Board or the Company that cannot be resolved, their concerns should be recorded in the board minutes.
-On resignation, a non-executive director should provide a written statement to the chair, for circulation to the board, if they have any such concerns.
+Where Directors have concerns about the operation of the Board or the Company that cannot be resolved, their concerns should be recorded in the Board minutes.
+On resignation, a Non-executive Director should provide a written statement to the Chair, for circulation to the Board, if they have any such concerns.
+At 31 December 2019, the Board comprised five Non-executive Directors.
+Their biographical details are on pages 32 and 33.